zalando/skipper/docs/data-clients/etcd.md

 ## Why storing Skipper routes in etcd?

-When running multiple Skipper instances, changing the configuration of each instance by accessing the instances directly on the fly can be complex and error-prone, e.g. to changing the configuration file on every server.
+When running multiple Skipper instances, changing the configuration of each instance by accessing the instances directly on the fly can be complex and error-prone.
 With etcd, we need to update the routes only in etcd and each Skipper instance will synchronize its routing from the new version.

 Further benefits of using etcd are improved resiliency and the usage of a standard configuration storage for various system components of a distributed system, not only Skipper.